 Things like If I Stay and The Fault in Our Stars resonate because they are honest about life.
 Twilight resonates because it paints a love story in a new and exciting way.

-I was trying to get Winter published when Twilight was most popular.
+I was trying to get my first book published when Twilight was most popular.
 So I read Twilight.
 I wanted to know why it resonated with readers.
 Readers are fickle though.
 What is popular right now may change by this time next year.
 Most people are over sparkly vampires now.

 So don’t obsess over what is popular.
 Don’t say, “Holy cow!
 Dystopian steampunk is really popular right now.
 I need to drop everything and write about air machines and the end of the world!”
 Relax.
 Next year paranormal martians may be popular.
 Just be aware of what’s going on, and if something really popular comes out that’s close to what you’re working on, it would probably do you good to take a closer look at it.